Vannilaknight/MAT200S2/README.md

-## Github instructions and Git Controls
+## SafeSpace instructions and SafeSpace Git Controls

 Starting the repo: